Claire D. Cronin

 Claire D. Cronin (born January 29, 1960) is an American attorney, politician, and diplomat who served as the United States ambassador to Ireland from 2022 to 2025.
 She previously served as a member of the Massachusetts House of Representatives from the 11th Plymouth district from 2013 to 2022.
-Cronin was the first woman to serve as House Majority Leader.
+Cronin was the first woman to serve as House Majority Leader in Massachusetts.

 In May 2021, President Joe Biden was reported to have selected Cronin as the United States ambassador to Ireland.
 On June 23, 2021, the nomination was officially announced.
 On January 19, 2022, Cronin was sworn in as the United States Ambassador to Ireland in the Massachusetts House of Representatives chamber.
 She presented her credentials to the President of Ireland, Michael D. Higgins, on February 10, 2022.

 Early life and education

 Born Claire McLaughlin in Brockton, Massachusetts to Phyllis Lucey and James Daniel McLaughlin.
 Her father was the son of an Irish immigrant from the Inishowen Peninsula in Northern County Donegal and all four of Phyllis Lucey's grandparents were Irish.
 Cronin graduated from Brockton High School in 1978 and attended Stonehill College in Easton and graduated with a bachelor's degree in Political Science in 1982.
 She went on to earn a Juris Doctor from Suffolk University Law School in 1985.